Skip Sub Menu

 • Do not send records to the Law School archives without first consulting with the library staff.

 • The archives prefers annual transfers of these records.
-To set up a transfer schedule, contact an archivist for assistance.
+To set up a transfer schedule, contact library staff for assistance.

 • When you are ready to transfer records, notify David Hanson (david.hanson@drake.edu).